-This section provides solutions to potential problems regarding the installation and operation of the Wireless Ethernet Bridge.
+This section provides possible solutions to problems regarding the installation and operation of the Wireless Ethernet Bridge.
 If you can't find an answer here, check the Linksys website at www.linksys.com.

-1. I can't connect to the access point.

-- Open the Web-based Utility.
-On the Setup tab, perform the following steps: - Verify that the operating mode is set to Infrastructure mode. - Make sure that the SSID is the same as the SSID of the access point. - On the WEP Settings screen, make sure that all of the WEP settings are the same as the WEP settings of the access point. - 2.
-I don't know how to change the Bridge's IP address. - You have two ways to change the Bridge's IP address. - Open the Web-based Utility.
-On the Setup screen, click the Use the following IP settings radio button, and change the IP address there. - If you encounter problems, power the Bridge off and on again, or push the Reset button.
-Then try to change the IP address again. - 3.
-The Bridge-enabled PC won't communicate with a wireless-enabled PC or printer.
+- 1. I can't connect to the access point. - Open the Web-Based Utility.
+Click the Wireless tab and perform the following steps: - Verify that the operating mode is set to Infrastructure mode. - Make sure that the SSID is the same as the SSID of the access point. - Make sure that all of the WEP settings are the same as the WEP settings of the access point. - 2.
+I don't know how to change the Bridge's IP address.

+You have two ways to change the Bridge's IP address.

+- Open the Web-Based Utility.
+Click the IP Addr tab, and change the IP address there. - If you encounter problems, power the Bridge off and on again, or push the Reset button.
+Then try to change the IP address again. - The Bridge-enabled PC won't communicate with a wireless-enabled PC or printer.